Introduction to Spring Framework 6 HTTP interfaces

 Introduction

-) will introduce the ability to consume HTTP
+The Spring Framework version 6, along with (Spring Boot version 3) will introduce the ability to consume HTTP

 apis in a declarative way using interfaces.
-This feature resembles the Spring Data
+This feature resembles the Spring Data way of writing repositories, where we

-just create an interface and declare what methods it should have and Spring Data
+just create an interface and declare what methods it should have and Spring Data will create a proxy, implementing all

 SQL queries.

-It’s worth pointing out that Spring Framework 6
+It’s worth pointing out that Spring Framework 6 is still in the snapshot state and the current article reflects the

 state of the things as they are in June 2022.
 It’s likely that the API will suffer some changes.